andigortz/Django-Rest-Framework/README.md

 -Request and Response is one of the main core of Django Rest Framework.
 Request objects similar to the regular `HttpResponse` but more flexible and works well with web API, meanwhile Response uses to determine the correct/wrong content that return to client (command execute in browser use `http://127.0.0.1:8000/todos`)

+-Class based views is more powerful rather than using function based views.
+This patterns allow us to reuse common functionality, make easier to code and reducing repetition of code patterns (command execute in browser use `http://127.0.0.1:8000/todos` if you want to post a data and want to check it, use `http://127.0.0.1:8000/todos/1`)

 # Bug
 -Minor bug in djangorest